 5 Go Slow

-Take your time, no need to rush.
-Remember you can’t unpick those stitches and the holes are permanent.
-Don’t try and force the paper through, the machine will do most of the work for you.
-All you will need to do is guide it with the lightest of touches and the slower you go the easier this is.
+Take your time; no need to rush.
+Remember, you can’t unpick those stitches; the holes are permanent.
+Don’t try and force the paper through; the machine will do most of the work for you.
+All you will need to do is guide it with the lightest of touches, and the slower you go, the easier this is.

 6. Sew On The Right Side

-Unlike with fabric, you will not be able to turn the paper right sides out afterwards.
+Unlike fabric, you will not be able to turn the paper’s right sides out afterwards.
 So always sew on the right side so that the wrong side of the stitches are under your paper.
-You can always hide the underside stitches by glueing on a backing if needed.
+If needed, you can always hide the underside stitches by glueing on the backing.

 7. Don’t Use Pins